sharkbox-labs/sharkwalk/README.md

 # Project Name

 > 'Jellywave' is the codename for a safe walk app.
-The app will integrate mapping with crime data to help walkers find a safe path to their destinations.
+The app integrates mapping with crime data to help walkers find a safe path to their destinations.

 ## Team